The Measurement of Airflow through Regulators

 There is a trend world wide to remote or telemetric monitoring of mine atmosphere conditions.
 Robust, proper and intrinsically safe as required instruments are available for measurement of, for example, gas concentrations, air velocity and air pressure.
 These are often tied to wide-ranging mine monitoring and communication systems.
 One very reliable approach to establishing air quantity through a ventilation branch is through measurement of differential pressure across an opening or regulator.
 Mathematical relationships are available to relate (with some qualifications) pressure drop and quantity through an orifice placed symmetrically in a round flow conduit.
 However these can only be used to approximate mine regulator behaviour due to variability in construction, questions of symmetry and leakage Efforts to characterize and/or mathematically model a number of types of operating mine regulators are described.
 Results can be used in the development of a computerized monitoring and simulation system to provide immediate or real time data on air behaviour within each branch within an underground mine ventilation network through linking of sensors to the ventilation network simulation software.
 This new approach to ventilation provides improved understanding of airflows through all mine sections.

-S. Gillies et al., "The Measurement of Airflow Through Regulators," Fourth Australasian Coal Operators Conference, Australasian Institute of Mining and Metallurgy (AusIMM), Feb 2003.
+S. Gillies et al., "The Measurement of Airflow through Regulators," Proceedings of the 4th Australasian Coal Operators Conference (2003, Wollongong, Australia), Australasian Institute of Mining and Metallurgy (AusIMM), Feb 2003.

 Keywords and Phrases